yogo/yogo/README.md

 - Run `rake persvr:drop` to drop and destroy the current persevere instance.
 - Run `rake -T persvr` to see other persevere related tasks.

+### Yogo Tasks
+- Run `rake yogo:start` to start up persevere and a server.
+- Run `rake yogo:stop` to shutdown Yogo and a corresponding persevere adapter.
+- Run `rake yogo:open` to start Yogo and open a web browser.
+- Run `rake yogo:spec` to run all rspec tests.
+- Run `rake yogo:cucumber` to run all feature tests.

+The 'yogo' rake tasks manage starting, stopping, and resetting persevere for you.